pforret/blog.splashing/_topic/city/edinburgh.md

 ---
 # Edinburgh

 Edinburgh  is the capital city of Scotland and one of its 32 council areas.
-The city was historically part of the county of Midlothian, but was administered separately from  the surrounding county from 1482 onwards.
-It is located in Lothian on the southern shore of the Firth of Forth.
-Edinburgh is Scotland's second-most populous city, after Glasgow, and the seventh-most populous  city in the United Kingdom.
+The city is located in south-east Scotland, and is bounded to the north by the Firth of Forth  estuary and to the south by the Pentland Hills.
+Edinburgh had a population of  506,520 in mid-2020, making it the second-most populous city in Scotland and the seventh-most  populous in the United Kingdom.

 ## Unsplash photos